 Fortunately, some doctors have cut back on their use of antibiotics and now prescribe them only when strictly necessary.
 However, as a parent, you still need to be watchful when antibiotics are prescribed to your children.

-Antibiotics kill bacteria, not viruses.
-Nonetheless, many doctors prescribe antibiotics for childhood illnesses that are viral, meaning that antibiotics are unlikely to have any effect.
 The two most common reasons for pediatric antibiotic prescriptions are upper respiratory infections and ear infections, of which 60 to 73 percent are estimated to be viral (5).
 Most childhood sore throats are caused by viruses too.
 Let’s take a look at each of these separately.

 Upper respiratory infections (URIs) such as the common cold or the flu are mainly caused by viruses.
 As many as 80 percent of URIs are viral in nature and can be traced to microbes such as rhinovirus, parainfluenza, and metaphenumovirus (6).
 Antibiotics target bacteria only and have no effect on the outcome of viral infections.
 One study showed that antibiotics were prescribed about 57 percent of the time for acute respiratory tract infections despite the fact that only 27 percent were bacterial.
 Extrapolation of this data leads to an estimate that there are up to 11.4 million unnecessary prescriptions for antibiotics every year!
 (5)